svlentink/myhugoblogs/blog.lent.ink/content/post/webide.md

 which is usually installed on their workstation.
 A WebIDE runs in the cloud,
 allowing one to work from any device that has a browser.
+In this article we only consider open source products.

 I've used a WebIDE for more than a year now and love it.
 It has allowed me to use a chromebook now and do everything in the cloud.